1 Introduction

 and the

-data in the form a of a long tidy dataframe indexed by reference date and
+data in the form of a long tidy dataframe indexed by reference date and

 report date and filtered to the strata we are interested in, to generate a